The moduli space of stable supercurves and its canonical line bundle: Deformations

 \end{prop}

-\begin{proof} The main idea is that away from the nodes, locally all deformations are trivial, so everything boils down to some cohomology and we use the vanishing of $H^2$.
+\begin{proof} Roughly speaking, the idea is that away from the nodes, locally all deformations are trivial, so deformations are classified by appropriate noncommutative $H^1$ sets.
+Now we use the vanishing of the relevant $H^2$.

+Suppose $B\to B/I=A$ is a small extension in $\Art_{\C}$, and we are given a deformation $X_A$ of $X$ over $A$ (as a punctured supercurve), and liftings of the induced deformations of $\hat{\OO}_{X,q_i}$ to deformations of singularities over $B$.
+To prove smoothness of the morphism \eqref{def-curve-nodes-morphism}, we need to construct a deformation $X_B$ over $B$ lifting $X_A$ and inducing the given deformations of the singularities over $B$.

-Let us cover $X$ by affine opens $U_i$ such that for $i=1,\ldots,m$, $U_i$ contains $q_i$ and does not contain other nodes or punctures, while for $i>m$, $U_i$'s lies in the smooth locus and contains at most one R-puncture or NS-puncture.
+Let us cover $X_A$ by affine opens $U_{iA}$ such that for $i=1,\ldots,m$, $U_i:=U_{iA}\times_{\Spec(A)}\Spec(\C)$ contains $q_i$ and does not contain other nodes or punctures, while for $i>m$, $U_i$'s lies in the smooth locus and contains at most one R-puncture or NS-puncture.

-Now suppose $B\to B/I=A$ is a small extension in $\Art_{\C}$, and we are given a deformation $X_A$ of $X$ over $A$ (with all the punctures), and liftings of the induced deformations of $\hat{\OO}_{X,q_i}$ to deformations of singularities over $B$.
-By Lemma \ref{aff-formal-node-smooth-lem}, for $i=1,\ldots,m$, we have a deformation $U_{iB}$ of $U_i$ over $B$, inducing the given deformation of the singularity and such that the induced deformation $U_{iA}$ over $A$ comes from $X_A$.
+By Lemma \ref{aff-formal-node-smooth-lem}, for $i=1,\ldots,m$, we can extend the deformation $U_{iA}$ over $A$ to a deformation $U_{iB}$ over $B$, inducing the given deformation of the singularity at $q_i$.
 By the results of Sec.\ \ref{no-R-punct-def-sec} and \ref{R-punct-def-sec} all the local deformations $U_{iA}$, for $i>m$, are trivial, so we can lift them to trivial deformations $U_{iB}$ over $B$.
 Furthermore, all the intersections $U_{ij}$ are smooth and contain no punctures, so all their deformations are trivial, and we have some isomorphisms $\a_{ijB}$ between the deformations of $U_{ij}$ over $B$, induced from $U_{iB}$ and $U_{jB}$.
 The induced isomorphisms $\a_{ijA}$ may differ from the ones coming from $X_A$, but we can correct each $\a_{ijB}$ using Lemma \ref{smooth-curve-trivial-def-lem}(ii) to make sure that $\a_{ijA}$ are the ones coming from $X_A$.

 Thus, considering $\a_{kiB}\a_{jkB}\a_{ijB}$ over triple intersections we get a $2$-cocycle with values in $I\ot \AA_{X,P_\bullet,R_\bullet}$.
 Since the corresponding $H^2$ vanishes, this $2$-cocycle is a coboundary.
 Hence, we can correct $\a_{ijB}$, so that they become compatible on triple intersections (without changing $\a_{ijA}$).
-Thus, our data will give a deformation $X_B$ (with all the punctures).
+Thus, our data will give a deformation $X_B$ of $X$ (as a punctured supercurve).